*This Jordan Itinerary has been updated on 25th April 2019 to match the most recent information!

-After a long day rest at your hotel and get ready for another full day of sightseeing.
+After a long day rest at your hotel and get ready for another full day of sightseeing in Petra.
 Spend half a day in Petra, go for lunch and head to Little Petra as it is often overlooked, but also worth a visit.
-After your second day you will be exhausted, and enjoy a lazy evening eating and relaxing your feet.
+After your second day you will be exhausted, and enjoy a lazy evening sampling some great Jordanian foods and relaxing your feet.

 To make it to Wadi Rum, however, you will have to wake up early again.
-There is only one minivan to Wadi Rum which leaves at 6 am and the only other option is hiring a car if you are travelling with someone, or renting a car and going on your own is also an option, however, more expensive.
+There is only one minivan to Wadi Rum which leaves at 6 am and the only other option is hiring a car if you are traveling with someone.
+Renting a car and going on your own is also an option, however, more expensive.
 Yet the minivan will be the cheapest option setting you back only 7 JD ($11).
 The ride takes only 2 hours.

 Important Note: Be careful of the scams in Petra.
 If you are a solo female traveler, do not fall for dinner invitations and other charmers.
 There have been many reported cases of scamming these woman into paying them money and having intimate contact.
 Also, do not take the carriage to the Treasury building in the morning when you arrive, it is a 5min ride and it will cost you $30.
-It is a beautiful walk through.
+It is a beautiful walk through a high sandstone alley.

 Where to Stay in Petra?

 Wadi Rum is spectacular.
 It is like something out of a movie.
-It makes you feel small and the desert so powerful over you.
+It makes you feel small and the desert feels powerful.
 There are many jeep tours you can take during your stay in Wadi Rum all around the desert.
 One day can be easily spent touring around with a jeep.
 Make sure to return for a sunset camel ride as the heat has gone down and you can enjoy the breathtaking views with no rush.

-We would recommend staying 2 nights in Wadi Rum so you can easily explore the desert, choose some of the best 4×4 tours and most importantly – hang around Beduins, learn about their way of life and listen to some amazing stories.
+We would recommend staying 2 nights in Wadi Rum.
+Thus, you can easily explore the desert, choose some of the best 4×4 tours and most importantly – hang around Beduins, learn about their way of life and listen to some amazing stories.
 You can smoke shisha in the Desert Camp, watch evening dance shows and experience Beduin traditional way of outdoor cooking.
 Wadi Rum is a must-visit place in Jordan.

 Where to Stay in Wadi Rum?

-Rahayeb Desert Camp and Wadi Rum was truly our favourite experience, mostly because of the amazing people that work at Rahayeb.
+Rahayeb Desert Camp and Wadi Rum were truly our favorite experiences, mostly because of the amazing people that work at Rahayeb.
 We had so much fun and we spent a great time together.
-RDC organizes 4×4 tours and camel rides and you can choose either breakfast only, half-board or full-board stay.
+RDC organizes 4×4 tours and camel rides and you can choose either breakfast only, half-board or a full-board stay.
 You can choose out of shared rooms with shared bathroom to private rooms with private bathroom and even mini-suites.
 We befriended the manager of the site so in case you want to inquire about the prices or great offers, do not hesitate to ask us for his contacts!
-We can arrange a great deal for you!
+We definitely can hook you up with a discount!

 After visiting Wadi Rum you will have to head to Aqaba to either catch a Jett Bus back to Amman or arrange a minivan you took to Wadi Rum to take you back the next day or the day after.
 If you decide to take the Jett Bus from Aqaba rest assured that the buses for Amman leave 6 times a day.
 (Direction 7th Circle or Abdali in Amman).
 If you have some time to kill you can walk around Aqaba and visit the Red Sea.
 Aqaba is a very touristy and very modern city, so it might be worth a short visit.
 In Aqaba, you will find many fancy restaurants and clothing stores!
 It’s a great place to spend some money, haha!
 We would not highly recommend including Aqaba in your Jordan Itinerary, but if you happen to be there – enjoy it!

 Jerash is an ancient Roman city.
-It boasts an amazing oval forum, like one of those you would think to find in Rome .
+It boasts an amazing oval forum, like one of those you would expect to find in Rome .
 There is also a stunning colonnaded street to walk through and be in awe of the history of Jordan.
 Many people consider Jerash their Jordan itinerary highlight, but we are more of the landscape type.

 Must do: Do not miss the legendary Hashem Restaurant in Amman (coordinates) for your last dinner in Jordan.
 It is a world famous vegetarian restaurant and their hummus and falafels are to die for.
-And we are not hummus lovers until we tried the hummus in Jordan.
+And we were not hummus lovers until we tried the hummus in Jordan.
 The prices are very cheap and a meal for two will set you back 7 JD ($10).
 This might be the most important tip and why it makes our Jordan itinerary special!
 Up until now, this place has been a local secret!
 Go enjoy!

 Watch our Youtube Vlogs on our experiences in Jordan, including a visit to Hashem Restaurant: